 - Thanatos Gambit: The narrator speculates that Master Wu deliberately allowed himself to be killed so that the ninjas would not discover his pupils' identities.
 The narrator also believes that his death was part of his plan to defeat the Clockwork Hand via his pupils.

-- There Are No Good Executives: A recurring theme, explained by Darwinian means: to properly do the job of a corporate executive means giving up some degree of humanity.
+- There Are No Good Executives: A recurring theme, explained by Darwinian means: to properly do the job of a corporate executive means giving up some degree of humanity, and you have to give up your humanity, to an increasingly severe degree, if you want to stay ahead of your competitors.
 The protagonist has a whole taxonomy of pencilnecks, graded according to how much humanity they retain vs. how much of themselves theyve given over to the machine.
 Befitting the theme, the head ninja and the CEO of the Jorgmund Corporation are the same person, and when he isnt busy with either job, hes catatonic.

 - Transformation Trauma: Coating yourself in Stuff can induce Involuntary Transformation, and most people don't know enough about anatomy to visualize a survivable form.